intrepidbird/blaze/README.md

 ## Our Purpose

 Blaze is designed to make people of all races, ethnicities, genders, and more feel comfortable in a safe, caring online community.
-From advocating for diversity and creativity, to allowing users to create multicultural pages, kindness and welcoming are indispensable in the Blaze community.
-We want to aid different communities, and help them vocalize their thoughts and opinions.
+From advocating for diversity and creativity, to allowing users to create multicultural pages with factual informaation, kindness and welcoming are indispensable in Blaze.
+We want to aid different communities, and help them vocalize their information, accomplishments, and more.

 ### Key Features